CyberCRI/BorrowITEquipment/README.md

 ### How to run ?

-You just need to lunch npm run serve in a git terminal and you'll be ready to go !!
+You just need to lunch `npm run serve` in a terminal and you'll be ready to go !!